18 Different Types of Bees

 The abdomens of these different types of bees are completely hairless and black.

-Males may occasionally have patches of short hair on their abdomens, and their faces may be yellow or white in color.
+Males may occasionally have patches of short hair on their abdomens, and their faces may be yellow or white.

 Additionally, they could have a white dot on the top of their skulls.
-The faces of female carpenter bees, on the other hand, are black.
+On the other hand, the faces of female carpenter bees are black.

 They can be anywhere from 0.5 to 1 inch long and are frequently confused with bumblebees due to their size.